 (ii) Information disclosed in response to paragraphs (1)-(4) of the Gas Pipeline Coordination section of Section 22, Attachment K, Declaration of Completion of Generation Resource Summer Weatherization Preparations and Natural Gas Pipeline Coordination for Resource Entities with Natural Gas Generation Resources, submitted to ERCOT in accordance with Section 3.21.1, Natural Gas Pipeline Coordination Requirements for Resource Entities with Natural Gas Generation Resources for Summer Preparedness and Summer Peak Load Season.
-The Protected Information status of Resource Outage information shall expire as provided in paragraph (1)(c) of Section 1.3.1.1
+The Protected Information status of Resource Outage information shall expire as provided in paragraph (1)(c) of Section 1.3.1.1;

+(jj) Information provided to ERCOT pursuant to Section 16.2.1.1, QSE Background Check Process, or 16.8.1.1, CRR Account Holder Background Check Process; and

+(kk) ERCOT’s internal Counter-Party credit score, as determined in accordance with Section 16.11.1, Monitoring of a Counter-Party’s Creditworthiness and Credit Exposure by ERCOT.

+16.1.2 Principal of a Market Participant

+(1) For purposes of Section 16, Registration and Qualification of Market Participants, a Principal is any of the following, as related to a registered Market Participant or Market Participant applicant:

+(a) A sole proprietor of a sole proprietorship;

+(b) A general partner of a general partnership;

+(c) An executive of a company (e.g., president, chief executive officer, chief operating officer, chief financial officer, general counsel, or equivalent position);

+(d) A manager, managing member, or a member vested with the management authority of a limited liability company or limited liability partnership;

+(e) A shareholder with more than 10% equity of the Entity, if a public company; or

+(f) A person that has authority to take action or make decisions under these Protocols on behalf of the registered Market Participant or applicant, and is not otherwise controlled by any of the other Principal types listed above.

 16.2.1 Criteria for Qualification as a Qualified Scheduling Entity

 (1) To become and remain a Qualified Scheduling Entity (QSE), an Entity must meet the following requirements:

-(a) Submit a properly completed QSE application for qualification, including any applicable fee and including designation of Authorized Representatives, each of whom is responsible for administrative communications with the QSE and each of whom has enough authority to commit and bind the QSE and the Entities it represents;(b) Sign a Standard Form Market Participant Agreement;
+(a) Submit a properly completed QSE application for qualification, including any applicable fee, necessary disclosures, and designation of Authorized Representatives, each of whom is responsible for administrative communications with the QSE and each of whom has enough authority to commit and bind the QSE and the Entities it represents;

+(b) Comply with ERCOT’s background check process, as described in Section 16.2.1.1, QSE Background Check Process;

+(c) Demonstrate to ERCOT’s reasonable satisfaction that the Entity does not pose an Unreasonable Credit Risk, as defined in this Section;

+(d) Sign a Standard Form Market Participant Agreement;

-(c) Sign any required Agreements relating to use of the ERCOT network, software, and systems;
+(e) Sign any required Agreements relating to use of the ERCOT network, software, and systems;

-(d) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of performing the functions of a QSE;
+(f) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of performing the functions of a QSE;

-(e) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of complying with the requirements of all ERCOT Protocols and Operating Guides;
+(g) Demonstrate to ERCOT’s reasonable satisfaction that the Entity is capable of complying with the requirements of all ERCOT Protocols and Operating Guides;

-(f) Satisfy ERCOT’s creditworthiness and capitalization requirements as set forth in this Section, unless exempted from these requirements by Section 16.17, Exemption for Qualified Scheduling Entities Participating Only in Emergency Response Service;
+(h) Satisfy ERCOT’s creditworthiness and capitalization requirements as set forth in this Section, unless exempted from these requirements by Section 16.17, Exemption for Qualified Scheduling Entities Participating Only in Emergency Response Service;

-(g) Be generally able to pay its debts as they come due.
+(i) Be generally able to pay its debts as they come due.
 ERCOT may request evidence of compliance with this qualification only if ERCOT reasonably believes that a QSE is failing to comply with it;

-(h) Provide all necessary bank account information and arrange for Fedwire system transfers for two-way confirmation;
+(j) Provide all necessary bank account information and arrange for Fedwire system transfers for two-way confirmation;

-(i) Be financially responsible for payment of Settlement charges for those Entities it represents under these Protocols;
+(k) Be financially responsible for payment of Settlement charges for those Entities it represents under these Protocols;